RakshithaKalkura/benchmarking-snn-pruning/READme.md

-# Benchmarking Energy Efficiency of SNN pruning algorithms on SATA
+# Benchmarking Energy Efficiency of SNN Pruning Algorithms on SATA

+Details of the project are provided in the cs6886_project_ppt.pdf file.

 ### Installation: